capriciousCode/alx-low_level_programming/0x02-functions_nested_loops/README.md

-# Shell Init Files, Expansions and Variables Project
+# Functions and Nested Loops Project
 ## What Each Script is Doing

 |Script Name       | Script Function     |